nicoglennon/nico-md/projects/index.md

 The idea came from a personal process I've been doing myself for the past few months to track & quantify my life on a weekly basis — although the first version was a spreadsheet with a bunch of formulas, I thought I had enough feature ideas to justify building a standalone product.

+## 🔮 Someday

+An iOS app made for those of us living one day at a time.
+Coming soon to the App Store!

+## 🐀 Another Day in the Simulation

+Inspired by Elon's _Occupy Mars_ t-shirt, I created [**ADITS**](http://adits.world) in 2020 after spending too much time thinking about the simulation theory while on lockdown.
+First collection is out (Classic), with more coming in the near future.
+Cop it at [adits.world](http://adits.world).

 ## 🧬 React.js

 I run the **React.js Green Bay meetup** — you can check out some of my presentations about [interacting with databases](https://www.youtube.com/watch?v=HVdMhKN2ng4&list=PL6ubUCP07zW6_AyMYUNohwKq2NQDlZigO&index=1), the [history of React state](https://www.youtube.com/watch?v=3bucBLOSUt0&list=PL6ubUCP07zW6_AyMYUNohwKq2NQDlZigO&index=3), or [integrating Storybook](https://www.youtube.com/watch?list=PL6ubUCP07zW6_AyMYUNohwKq2NQDlZigO&v=p2sZKAPOQXs&feature=emb_title).
 More info at the [Meetup](https://www.meetup.com/reactjs-green-bay/) page.

-## 🔮 Someday

-An iOS app made for those of us living one day at a time.
-Coming soon to the App Store.

-## 🐀 Few York

-Inspired by Elon's _Occupy Mars_ t-shirt, I created [**@fewyork**](http://fewyork.com) in 2018 after being caught in the middle of the friendly rivalry between the west and east-coast biz worlds.
-I thought it would be cool to design two collections — one based on a SF startup mindset and the other based on a NYC finance mindset.

-I've only had time to design a handful of SF ones (which I really like), but more are on the way.
-Email me at **hi@fewyork.com** if you have any design ideas!

 ## 🎏 Zen

 With **[Zen](http://zen.glitch.me),** I wanted to create a small set of 'rooms' that would take me somewhere peaceful.
-I was feeling some stress at the time and wished there was something pretty but boring to fall into for a quick mental break.
+I was feeling a lot of stress at the time and wished there was something pretty but boring to fall into for a quick mental break.

 It's built using [three.js](http://threejs.org) and runs on [Glitch](http://glitch.com), a really cool platform to build small projects.

-## ⛰ Sucursal

-A group of friends and I, all now living & working outside of our home country of Colombia, got together in 2020 and started **[Sucursal](https://sucursal.org)**, a remote non-profit organization looking to accelerate our country's long-term economic progress via access to education.

 ## ☁️ Salesforce Starter